Hirohito and History: Japanese and American Perspectives on the Emperor and World War II in Asia

 American public understanding of Hirohito’s role in the political process was almost non-existent.
 The conventional wisdom held that he had been a mere figurehead.
 Passive and powerless, he acceded to, but never actively backed, the decisions of the militarists to wage all-out war in China in 1937, and to go to war with Britain and the US four years later.
 The conventional wisdom also described Hirohito as a pacifist, an anti-militarist, and a principled seeker of diplomatic solutions to problems.
 Most of all, it insisted that he was both a normal constitutional monarch, and a courageous loser who in August 1945 had acted to take sole responsibility for what had happened.

 The emperor was a complex, stubborn, conflicted, and nervous man.
 During the first two decades of his reign he gave full attention to protection of his imperial house and preservation of the Japanese empire.
 From early boyhood he had been educated in both Confucian and idealized samurai values.
-This failed and the culpable political leader and supreme military commander — who led Japan on a disastrous course of empire and war — survived his mistakes.
-Thanks to the efforts of the US and Japan’s old guard leaders, rather than being deposed with Japan’s wartime defeat, he remained on the throne for the rest of his life, working to perpetuate Japan’s satellite relationship to the U.S. The decision to preserve the monarchy and retain Hirohito served US interests of preserving stability.
+This worked its effects and the culpable political leader and supreme military commander — who led Japan on a disastrous course of empire and war — survived his mistakes.
+Thanks to the efforts of the US and Japan’s old guard leaders, rather than being deposed after Japan’s wartime defeat, he remained on the throne for the rest of his life, working to perpetuate Japan’s satellite relationship to the U.S. The decision to preserve the monarchy and retain Hirohito served US interests of preserving stability.
 But it delayed the Japanese people’s confrontation with their wartime past, contributed to the censoring and falsification of wartime history, and ultimately acted as a brake on democratization.
 The ghost of Hirohito still looms behind the misunderstanding and distrust of Japan that exists today in many Asian countries.

 Hirohito assumed his role as commander in chief with the imperial army’s takeover of Manchuria in autumn 1931.
 Caught psychologically unprepared, he hesitated at first, uncertain of himself, but once the “incident” proved successful, his “realism” and opportunism asserted itself.
 He jumped on the military bandwagon, and quickly became the most important promoter of the new course of territorial expansion.
 Afterwards, by numerous calculated acts of commission and omission, he sanctioned the destruction of Taisho democracy and fostered indoctrination in militarism and ultranationalism.